sidat1991/data-ingestion/README.md

+Below steps to be followed to stream data from file to kafka and then to persitant layer.

+1. Install Python 3.9

-pip install -r requirements.txt
+2. pip install -r requirements.txt

-python data-ingestion.py
+2. python data-ingestion.py